-High graduate drop-out rates are high.
-It is common to see candidates – before they start and during their first few months – are common, and many graduates take longer-than-ideal to begin adding value, plagued by low confidence and steep learning curves.
+For many organisations, graduate drop-out rates are high.
+It is common to see candidates – before they start and during their first few months – dropping out or leaving.
+Subsequently, many graduates take longer-than-ideal to begin adding value.
+Often plagued by low confidence and steep learning curves.

-Developing a well-structured graduate onboarding strategy is how you tackle those challenges, to reduce attrition, increase productivity and accelerate time-to-productivity.
+Developing a well-structured graduate onboarding strategy is how you tackle those challenges.
+Aiming to reduce attrition, increase productivity and accelerate time-to-productivity.

 When they accept your offer

 The graduate job search is a time of upheaval.
-Some graduates are unsure about their chosen career direction anyway, and most have multiple competing offers to sway their attention.
-Plus long offer-to-start periods give graduates plenty of time to rethink.
+Many graduates will be unsure about their chosen career direction, those that aren't, will have multiple competing offers to sway their attention.
+Plus, long offer-to-start periods give graduates plenty of time to rethink or reconsider.

-Those things mean the time between offer and start is critical.
-At this stage you are likely to be in a huge danger zone for dropouts.
+What this means for you is that the time between offer and start is critical.
+At this stage you are likely to be in a huge danger zone for candidate dropouts.

-Onboarding from offer onwards means you amplify grads’ excitement, foster loyalty and calm nerves.
-So they’re less likely to drop out before they get started.
+Instead, you should consider onboarding from offer onwards.
+This allows you to amplify a grads’ excitement, foster loyalty and calm nerves.
+Meaning they’re less likely to drop out before they get started.

 Call them to congratulate them

 When you’re under pressure from ambitious headcount targets, it’s easy to treat new graduates like numbers.
 One down, onto the next.
-But no graduate wants to feel like a box you’ve ticked.
+However, no graduate wants to feel like a box you’ve ticked to meet a quota.

 Send a welcome email from the CEO

-New hires who feel valued are less likely to drop-out.
-Show you value them by sending a welcome email from the CEO.
+Show them that you value them by sending a welcome email from the CEO.
 You needn’t write this every time.
 Pre-draft something for the CEO to approve, then make small tweaks to personalise.

 Set clear expectations

-This is a confusing, stressful time for graduates who usually have no idea what to expect.
+This is a confusing and stressful time for graduates, many of which usually have no idea what to expect.
 They’ll be thinking of things like:

 - When will you be sending info?